 INTERVIEW: Mrunal Thakur: I Want People To Talk About My Films Rather Than Being Trolled

-'Exurberant, confident and focused'- these words aptly decribe Mrunal Thakur who became a household name as Bulbul with Ekta Kapoor's popular TV soap, 'Kumkum Bhagya'.
+'Exurberant, confident and focused'- these words aptly decsribe Mrunal Thakur who became a household name as Bulbul with Ekta Kapoor's popular TV soap, 'Kumkum Bhagya'.
 When it came to taking her first step in the world of films, the actress dared to take the unconventional route and picked up a film on global sex-trafficking titled 'Love Sonia'.

-Her next, 'Super 30' opposite Hrithik Roshan is still having a golden run at the box office and now, Mrunal will be seen in John Abraham starrer 'Batla House' which is slated to hit the theatrical screens this week.
+Her next, 'Super 30' opposite Hrithik Roshan is still having a golden run at the box office and now, Mrunal will be seen in John Abraham starrer 'Batla House', which is slated to hit the theatrical screens this week.

-In an interview with Filmibeat, the actress opens up about the success of 'Super 30', her criteria when it comes to picking up films, exploring the commercial space and if she would be all game to return back to the TV space.
+In an interview with Filmibeat, the actress opens up about the success of 'Super 30', her criteria when it comes to picking films, exploring the commercial space and if she would be all game to return to the TV space.

 Excerpts from the conversation.